Evertz/bzlgen/README.md

 # Bazel BUILD file generator

-Tool to generate [Bazel](https://bazel.build) for a number of different rule sets and languages.
+Tool to generate [Bazel](https://bazel.build) build files for a number of different rule sets and languages.
 Generation is done via [buildozer](https://github.com/bazelbuild/buildtools/tree/master/buildozer) commands for a given rule and source file or directory.

 The generator can create rules for the following and can be extended to provide more